Who We Are

 The UC Office of the President has framed its 2013 annual report on sustainability plans and progress with a new goal to achieve carbon neutrality by 2025.
 View full report »

 CIEE is pleased to contribute to the University's bold initiative.
 Read more about our efforts »

 The California Energy Commission awarded CIEE and its partners $1.6 million for innovative research that will optimize HVAC control systems and deliver more comfortable, energy-efficient indoor environments.
 Learn more »

 The US Department of Energy awarded three years of electric grid stability research funding to CIEE and its collaborators at i4Energy.
+Learn more about the project »

+The premier event focused on understanding individual and organizational behavior and decision-making related to energy, climate change, and sustainability, returns this year to Washington, DC.
 Learn more »

-The premier event focused on understanding individual and organizational behavior and decision-making related to energy, climate change, and sustainability, returns this year to Sacramento, CA. Learn more »